Is your sourdough dense or not turning out the way you had hoped?

 How wild the crumb is of a well-fermented dough depends on the hydration of the dough as well as the flour type.
 Wetter doughs will give a wilder and more open crumb, while a dough with lower hydration will have a tighter crumb.
 Bread made with a lower protein flour, such as all-purpose flour will have slightly less strength and a less open crumb too.

 How you shape can differ.
-I have a video of my shaping on my recipe post but don’t worry if you do it differently.
-As long as you create a semi-tight shape (without degassing it too much), and some surface tension by sliding/rolling the dough on a clean bench.
+Ultimately, as long as you create a semi-tight shape (without degassing it too much) and some surface tension by sliding/rolling the dough on a clean bench.
 A well-shaped loaf is much easier to score.

 A dough with a lower hydration level will be much easier to shape than with a higher level.